-The Townsville City Plan looks at our city in a new way – it reshapes and reevaluates how our city will cater for our expected growth.
+The Townsville City Plan reshapes and reevaluates how our city will cater for our expected growth.
 It harnesses our urban footprint and focuses on creating opportunities for inner city living in and around our major activity centres.

-Council estimates Townsville will need over 45,000 new houses within the next 25 years and we already have the capacity for around 65,000 new houses within the current urban-zoned areas.
+Council estimates Townsville will need over 45,000 new houses within the next 25 years.
 Over the long-term planning horizon, Townsville’s population will change with the emergence of a range of family structures and sizes and the general ageing of the population.
-Demographic changes will be addressed by encouraging a range of housing types, diversity in lot sizes, housing choice and affordability integrated with open spaces, convenience centres and public transport links.
+This will be addressed by encouraging a range of housing types, diversity in lot sizes, housing choice and affordability integrated with open spaces, convenience centres and public transport links.

 Locations for significant infill development include the principal centre (CBD) and surrounds, North Ward, Aitkenvale, Thuringowa Central and Hyde Park major activity centres.
 This infill development will boast a wide range of housing choices, taking advantage of nearby amenities and existing or planned public transport, and will create more compact, walkable and vibrant urban neighbourhoods.